-CBIZ, Inc. has adopted the CBIZ, Inc. Retirement Savings Plan (the "Plan") to help you save for retirement.
-As an employee of CBIZ, Inc., you may be entitled to participate in the Plan, provided you satisfy the conditions for participation as described in this Summary Plan Description.
-In addition, if you are an employee of any of the Participating Employers listed in Article 2, you also may be entitled to participate in the CBIZ, Inc. Retirement Savings Plan.
+If you are an employee of CBIZ, Inc., you may be entitled to participate in the Plan, provided you satisfy the conditions for participation as described in this Summary Plan Description.
+In addition, if you are an employee of any of the following Employers, you also may be entitled to participate in the CBIZ, Inc. Retirement Savings Plan: